matrix-org/matrix.org/content/foundation/governing-board-elections/2025/index.md

 weight = 2
 +++

-Announcements are posted on our blog, our social channels, as well as in the [Office of the Matrix.org Foundation](https://matrix.to/#/#foundation-office:matrix.org) room, the [Office of the Governing Board](https://matrix.to/#/#governing-board-office:matrix.org) room, and the [Matrix News](https://matrix.to/#/#matrix-news:matrix.org) room.
+Announcements are posted on our blog, our social channels, as well as in the [Office of The Matrix.org Foundation](https://matrix.to/#/#foundation-office:matrix.org) room, the [Office of the Governing Board](https://matrix.to/#/#governing-board-office:matrix.org) room, and the [Matrix News](https://matrix.to/#/#matrix-news:matrix.org) room.

 We encourage you to read our [membership page](/membership/) and announcements: